My 12 Days of Thriftmas - DAY 4 - Rose Perfume DIY

 Don't you just love the smell of roses..?
 I do!

 Remember, it's a combination of alcohol and preservatives that keeps shop versions 'fresh', so it might be an idea (if you're making your own, using homegrown roses) to also write a gift tag, that says the following; 'Natural, organic, preservative and alcohol-free, just full of...
 LOVE'.
-Is that going too far?
+Or is that going too far?

 Let me know how you get on... and I'll see you soon, with the next in my 12 Days of Thriftmas!